varnish/Varnish-Book/varnish_book.rst

 4) Force Cache Misses
 ---------------------

-- ``req.hash_always_miss = true;`` in ``vcl_recv`` will cause Varnish to look the object up in cache, but ignore any copy it finds.
+- ``req.hash_always_miss = true;`` in ``vcl_recv`` causes Varnish to look the object up in cache, but ignore any copy it finds
-- Useful way to do a controlled refresh of a specific object, for instance if you use a script to refresh some slowly generated content.
+- Useful way to do a controlled refresh of a specific object
+- If the server is down, the cached object is left untouched
 - Depending on Varnish-version, it may leave extra copies in the cache
-- If the server is down, the old content is left untouched
+- Useful to refresh slowly generated content

 .. container:: handout

-   Using ``return (pass);`` in ``vcl_recv``, you will always ask a backend for content, but this will never put it into the cache.
-Using ``purge;`` will remove old content, but what if the web server is down?
+   Setting a request in *pass* mode instructs Varnish to always ask a backend for content, without storing the fetched object into cache.
+   The ``vcl_purge`` removes removes old content, but what if the web server is down?

-   Using ``req.has_always_miss = true;`` tells Varnish to look the content up but, as the name indicates, always miss.
-This means that Varnish will first hit ``vcl_miss`` then (presumably) fetch the content from the web server, run ``vcl_fetch`` and (again, presumably) cache the updated copy of the content.
-If the backend server is down or unresponsive, the current copy of the content is untouched and any client that does not use ``req.hash_always_miss=true;`` will keep getting the old content as long as this goes on.
+   Using ``req.has_always_miss = true;`` tells Varnish to look up the content in cache, but always miss a hit.
+   This means that Varnish first calls ``vcl_miss``, then (presumably) fetches the content from the backend, cache the updated object, and deliver the updated content.

+   The distinctive behaviour of ``hash_always_miss`` occurs when the backend server is down or unresponsive.
+   In this case, the current cached object is untouched.
+   Therefore, client requests that do not send ``req.hash_always_miss=true;`` keep getting the old and untouched cached content.

+   ..
+TODO: what happen with those that send ``req.hash_always_miss=true;``?
+What do they get in case that the server is down?

+   Two important use-cases for using ``req.hash_always_miss`` are:
-   The two use-cases for this is controlling who takes the penalty for waiting around for the updated content, and ensuring that content isn't evicted until it's safe.
+   1) control who takes the penalty for waiting around for the updated content, and
+   2) ensure that content is not evicted before there it is updated.

+.. bookmark

    .. warning::